Wordpress Search Widget Change Placeholder

 Share this article

-There are also a few search engines for WordPress sites that give search query analytics by default.
+There are also a few search engines for Wordpress sites that give search query analytics by default.

 Set Up Google Analytics